VPTQ: Extreme Low-bit Vector Post-Training Quantization for Large Language Models: Background and Motivation

 \subsection{Post Training Quantization in LLM}

-Post-Training Quantization (PTQ)\citep{OBD, OBS, obs2order, gptq, woodfisher} aims to decrease model weight size by simplifying the numerical representation and seeking to maintain the model's accuracy without retraining the model.
+Post-Training Quantization (PTQ) \citep{OBD, OBS, obs2order, gptq, woodfisher} aims to decrease model weight size by simplifying the numerical representation and seeking to maintain the model's accuracy without retraining the model.
 We can formulate PTQ as the following optimization problem:

-where the original model weights $\mathbf{W}$, quantized weights $\mathbf{\hat{W}}$, and $\Delta \mathbf{W} = \mathbf{\hat{W}} - \mathbf{W}$ represent the weight quantization error.
+where $\mathbf{W}$ is the original model weights, $\mathbf{\hat{W}}$ is quantized weights, and $\Delta \mathbf{W} = \mathbf{\hat{W}} - \mathbf{W}$ represents the weight quantization error.
 The loss of the model task is $\mathcal{L}$.
-The optimization object is to minimize the impact of model quantization on the model task, which means minimizing the expected deviant of loss function.
+The optimization object is to minimize the impact of model quantization on the model task, which means minimizing the expected deviation of the loss function.

 PTQ typically employs a concise and accurate method for analyzing the above optimization problem: Second-Order Optimization.
 Following a Taylor series expansion, this method breaks down the optimization goal into first-order, second-order, and higher-order terms. $g(\mathbf{W})$ and $H(\mathbf{W})$ represent the gradient and Hessian of task loss $\mathcal{L}$, respectively.
-It often assumes that the model has already reached local optimal before model quantization, which means that the first-order term is nearly zero.
+It often assumes that the model has already reached local optimum before model quantization, which means that the first-order term is nearly zero.
 Higher-order terms exert a minor effect on the optimization goal, and we typically disregard interactions among weights between different layers.
-Consequently, we can simplify the optimization problem by focusing on optimizing the second-order term, and define the following optimization problem:
+Consequently, we can simplify the optimization problem by focusing on optimizing the second-order term and then define the following optimization problem:

-The objective of optimization problem is to minimize the second-order error in model quantization, subject to the constraint that the change in model weights is as minimized as possible, i.e., $\Delta \mathbf{W} = \mathbf{0}$.
+The objective of the optimization problem is to minimize the second-order error in model quantization, subject to the constraint that the change in model weights is as minimized as possible, i.e., $\Delta \mathbf{W} = \mathbf{0}$.